 JetBlue crews endured a frightening physical altercation on that same day, according to a story by NPR’s Elena Moore.
 “The FBI is investigating an incident aboard a JetBlue flight where witnesses say a passenger violently assaulted a flight attendant while attempting to enter the flight galley and cockpit,” wrote Moore.
 “The passenger reportedly ran to the front of the plane about 45 minutes before touching down in San Juan and yelled for crew members to shoot him.
 Witnesses told the FBI that after becoming violent, multiple crew members restrained him.”

-That’s three reports across two air carriers on one day.
 If you check out the FAA’s year-to-date investigations of unruly passenger behavior, the uptick in conflict is stark, unsettling, and unprecedented.

 - 4,385 unruly passenger reports

 - 3,199 of those incidents were related to mask mandates